Commencement Parking and Transportation Information

 Each commencement ceremony has designated VIP and disabled parking.
-Have your permit ready and inform the parking lot attendants of your need and they will direct you to appropriate spaces.
+Have your pass ready and inform the parking lot attendants of your need and they will direct you to appropriate spaces.

 Commencement Shuttle Service

 Special campus shuttles are provided between parking lots and commencement ceremonies.
 For transportation from parking lots to ceremonies walk to the nearest shuttle bus stop and take a shuttle that displays the name of the college of your graduate.
-In addition to commencement-specific shuttles, a Loop Shuttle will run both clockwise and counter clockwise through campus on Saturday and Sunday every 10-15 minutes.
+In addition to commencement-specific shuttles, a Loop Shuttle will run every 10-15 minutes, both clockwise and counter clockwise through campus, on Saturday and Sunday.
 There is no fare required for campus shuttles.

 "No Pet" Policy

 UCSC has a "no pet" policy that is strictly enforced.
 (Animals utilized for disability accommodation as defined by the Americans with Disabilities Act are allowed.)
 If you enter campus with a pet (non-service animal) you will be asked to exit campus and board your pet.
 There are several "pet hotels" in Santa Cruz County equipped to board your pets.
 Check local listings.